 In 1907, the Mildura Raisin Trust and the Renmark Raisin Trust joined to become the Australian Dried Fruits Association (A.D.F.A.).
 The two organisations had been established in 1895 to protect the interests of dried fruit growers in irrigation areas along the Murray River.
 A.D.F.A. is now known as Dried Fruits Australia.

 Peters Ice Cream was founded in Sydney by American migrant Fred Peters.
 His first Peters Ice Cream family bricks, reputed to be made to his mother’s recipe, were sold from a horse and cart in the suburb of Manly.
 In 1927, Peters’ Victorian factory opened in Melbourne.
 The slogan “The health food of a nation” lasted into the 1970s, when regulations about health claims forced a change.
-The brand has been sold to R&R Ice Cream, based in the UK but owned by French private equity firm PAI Partners.
+The brand was sold in 2014 to UK-based R&R Ice Cream, which has now partnered with Nestle to form the world’s largest ice cream company, Froneri.
 More

 SAO biscuits are up there with Lamingtons among the “iconic” Aussie foods.
 They are still made by Arnott’s.
 There are conflicting reports about the origins of the SAO name.
 While some accounts say they’re named after a boat, it’s widely believed that SAO stands for Salvation Army Officer.
 This was in honour of William Arnott’s son Arthur, who joined the Salvation Army .
 More